Les Battersby: Storylines

-In 2005, Les dumped Chesney on the Croppers to jet off to Spain for six weeks, upon his return he expressed.
-They came back, but Chesney said he hated it at home and wanted to go back to the Croppers.
-The couple then decided to get married for the "luxurious" presents they would receive from their guests.
-Les’ dream came true when his favourite band, Status Quo, popped into the Rovers after a concert in the area.
-As he approached the band with records for them to sign, they, in turn, thumped him (as they recognised him as the lunatic who jumped on stage at a concert some twenty years previous, causing a permanent neck injury to lead singer Francis Rossi).
-He didn't lose his faith in the Quo though, and didn't anticipate that they would soon meet again.
-Cilla quickly smelt a way to make money from this and told a reluctant Les to contact his solicitor in regards to suing the band for assault.
-In order to avoid the bad publicity, the band were eager to settle the case with Les quickly and quietly, but Cilla's dreams of riches were quickly dashed when accepting a cash offer, settled for the band to play at the wedding reception.
-On her hen night, Cilla found a younger bloke on her last night of freedom, but was interrupted by a drunk Les coming home, and she passed the man off as her older son, Billy, who had turned up for the wedding. but Les was too drunk to say anything and fell asleep, while the man ran off in disgust.
-The real Billy turned up on the morning of her wedding day, but told Les, who was baffled upon realising that the two men were different, that perhaps he was too drunk to even remember what he looked like.
-Les agreed and shrugged it off, and nothing more was said.
-Les and Cilla finally arranged their wedding day, despite the fact that the priest was a de-frocked clergyman, and they had to distract the real vicar while they "married."
-Cilla smashed Tracy Barlow's (Kate Ford) window (due to the fact that she wouldn't hand over the bouquet of flowers for the ceremony because Cilla wouldn't pay up) and then ran to Dev Alahan’s (Jimmi Harkishin) shop and stole some flowers, before jumping into the wedding car heading towards the church.
-Les was driving when he spotted a member of Status Quo, took his eyes off the road to stare in amazement, and crashed into their van (with the other band member inside).
-Les put on a neck brace before "tying the knot" with Cilla, and they became known as Mr & Mrs. Battersby-Brown.
-The Quo turned up at a back room in the reception (where the presents were being kept) to rest.
-Les walked in, and told his idols that his dream was to trash a room with expensive things in.
-He duly wrecked everything, and threw a wedding-present TV out of the window as Cilla walked in to inform him that he had just trashed the presents.
-She went berserk and started attacking Les as the Quo watched in bursts of laughter, and the reception ended with the band agreeing to put past differences with Les behind, performing "Rockin’ All Over the World" with Les as a member of the band.
-Cilla then went on the honeymoon with her friend, Yana Lumb (Jayne Bickerton), instead of Les.
+In 2005, Les dumps Chesney on the Croppers to jet off to Spain for six weeks.
+He comes back, but Chesney says he hates it at home and wants to go back to the Croppers.
+The couple then decide to get married for the "luxurious" presents they would receive from their guests.
+Les’ dream comes true when his favourite band, Status Quo, pops into the Rovers after a concert in the area.
+As he approaches the band with records for them to sign, they, in turn, thump him (as they recognised him as the lunatic who jumped on stage at a concert some twenty years previous, causing a permanent neck injury to lead singer Francis Rossi).
+He doesn't lose his faith in the Quo though, and doesn't anticipate that they would soon meet again.
+Cilla realises a way to make money from this, and tells a reluctant Les to contact his solicitor, in regards to suing the band for assault.
+In order to avoid the bad publicity, the band are eager to settle the case with Les quickly and quietly, but Cilla's dreams of riches were quickly dashed when accepting a cash offer, settled for the band to play at the wedding reception.

+On her hen night, Cilla finds a younger bloke on her last night of freedom, but is interrupted by a drunk Les coming home, and she passes the man off as her older son, Billy, who has turned up for the wedding.
+Les is too drunk to say anything and falls asleep, while the man runs off in disgust.
+The real Billy turns up on the morning of her wedding and Les is baffled as he does not recognise this man, but Billy successfully convinces Les that he was too drunk to remember what Billy looked like.
+Les and Cilla finally arrange their wedding day, despite the fact that the priest was a de-frocked clergyman, and they have to distract the real vicar while they "marry."
+Cilla smashes Tracy Barlow's (Kate Ford) window (due to the fact that she wouldn't hand over the bouquet of flowers for the ceremony because Cilla wouldn't pay up) and then runs to Dev Alahan’s (Jimmi Harkishin) shop and steals some flowers, before jumping into the wedding car, and heading towards the church.
+Les is driving and is distracted by seeing a member of Status Quo, resulting in him crashing into the Status Quo van (which had the other band members inside).

+Les puts on a neck brace before "tying the knot" with Cilla, and they become known as Mr & Mrs. Battersby-Brown.
+The Quo turn up at a back room in the reception (where the presents were being kept) to rest.
+Les walks in, and tells his idols that his dream is to trash a room with expensive things in.
+He duly wrecks everything, and throws a wedding-present TV out of the window as Cilla walks in to inform him that he has just trashed the presents.
+She goes berserk, and starts attacking Les as the Quo watch in bursts of laughter, and the reception ends with the band agreeing to put past differences with Les behind, performing "Rockin’ All Over the World" with Les as a member of the band.
+Cilla then goes on the honeymoon with her friend, Yana Lumb (Jayne Bickerton), instead of Les.